 At Orenda, we believe you should focus on the LSI as the first priority, and try to align your ranges accordingly.
 A salt pool needs to be maintained differently than a cal hypo pool.
 And a winterized pool needs to be maintained differently according to the season and water temperature.
 Range chemistry, as a blanket objective, can lead to problems.
 So be sure your chemistry fits in accordance with the LSI.

-We believe you should build your water chemistry foundation on calcium hardness, and go from there.
+We believe a solid water chemistry foundation is built with calcium hardness, which allows us more options for our alkalinity levels to contain pH.
 So let's talk more about calcium...

 Calcium Carbonate Saturation

 Water balance, in the context of swimming pools and other water systems, is about the saturation of calcium carbonate (CaCO3).
 You see, water wants equilibrium (ideal saturation) of calcium carbonate.
 We can measure the saturation of calcium carbonate on the Langelier Saturation Index (LSI); a formula originally created by Dr. Wilfred Langelier for closed-water systems1.
 The LSI has been adapted for swimming pools by factoring in an alkalinity correction for cyanuric acid.
 Now let's get back to the concept of equilibrium.

 The perfect amount of calcium carbonate saturation would be 0.00 on the LSI.
 The "ideal range" is between -0.30 to +0.30, or according to some sources, as high as +0.50.
 Either way, there's a cushion of ideal saturation around 0.00 on the LSI.
 Water always wants to be in equilibrium.
 If it is undersaturated (low LSI), it will dissolve calcium anywhere it can find it until the water is balanced (0.00 on the LSI).
 If the water is oversaturated with calcium, it will deposit calcium carbonate in the form of scale, or carbonate dust.

 There are six factors that determine the solubility of calcium carbonate...meaning they impact the LSI.
 The factors are: